93v/dynatron/README.md

   // Can receive a boolean for the first property which if set to true returns the raw response instead of the data item only
   // Can receive a boolean for the second property which if set to true disables recursion and returns the last evaluated key
   // You cannot pass in true to the first param and set the type at the same time.
 The typescript will complain about the parameter type.
-  .$execute(true, true); // If you pass true to the first param to this function it will set the return type to QueryOutput
+  .$(true, true); // If you pass true to the first param to this function it will set the return type to QueryOutput
 ```

 #### Usual usage of `query`